 Drains are an essential part of wet room design and installation, and the style and look of the drain required (a linear or square drain), is often the best place to start.
 The type of drain needed for your wet room will also depend on the floor build up.
 If your wet room has been installed on a timber floor, drainage systems such as the Modular Wet-Floor System or the Linear Wet-Dec should be used.
 These use a horizontal or vertical trap that can be fitted anywhere within the central section of the trough (making it simple to avoid joists and other such obstructions).

-Alternatively, wet rooms installed on solid floors will require shallow drainage systems such as the Linear Screed Drain or the Linear Wall Drain that are suitable for use on shallow concrete floors.
+Alternatively, wet rooms installed on solid floors will require shallow drainage systems such as the Linear Screed Drain which is suitable for use on shallow concrete floors.
 The Linear Screed Drain is the shallowest drain available on the market with a minimum height of only 67mm – specifically designed for installation on concrete or screeded floors.
 It is among the wide range of drainage systems we supply at CCL Wetrooms.

 Wet rooms need to be watertight, so getting the appropriate waterproofing materials installed is crucial.
 There are several ways to tank a wet room, but the most effective method is having a membrane such as RIW Tilesafe installed underneath the tiles.
 This is a self-adhesive membrane that provides a consistent waterproof layer underneath wet room tiles.
 It has a thick rubberised waterproof layer that incorporates a glass fibre mesh on one side.

 Waterproofing a wet room is no easy task, so it’s important that you seek advice and materials from professional wet room waterproofing specialists.
 At CCL Wetrooms we have over 30 years’ experience in the waterproofing industry and we work with a large list of clients to supply and install wet room tanking systems in their residential projects.